callstack/flutter-brownfield/README.md

 <img src="https://raw.githubusercontent.com/callstack/flutter-brownfield/main/docs/images/flutter-react-love.png" />

-This is a proof-of-concept for adding React Native to an existing Flutter app.
+This repository contains a proof-of-concept for adding React Native to an existing Flutter app.

 This app is a basic Flutter app with added React Native brownfield integration.
-It works by leveraging both platforms' abilities to host native platform views, which serve as the briding layer.
+It leverages both platforms' abilities to host native platform views, which serve as the briding layer.

 ## Scope